-Except for the material weakness identified above, as of December 27, 2018, there have been no other changes in our internal control over financial reporting (as defined in Rules 13a-15(f) or 15d-15(f) of the Exchange Act) during our fourth quarter ended December 27, 2018 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+Other than the changes discussed above, there have been no changes in our internal control over financial reporting (as defined in Rules 13a-15(f) or 15d-15(f) of the Exchange Act) during the fourth quarter of our fiscal year ended December 26, 2019 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.

 ITEM 9B.
-OTHER INFORMATION .
+OTHER INFORMATION.